adielcristo/symfony-doc-pt-br/components/event_dispatcher.rst

 Take an example from :doc:`the HttpKernel component </components/http_kernel>`.
 Once a ``Response`` object has been created, it may be useful to allow other elements in the system to modify it (e.g. add some cache headers) before it's actually used.
-To make this possible, the Symfony kernel throws an event - ``kernel.response``.
+To make this possible, the Symfony kernel dispatches an event - ``kernel.response``.
 Here's how it works:

 * A *listener* (PHP object) tells a central *dispatcher* object that it